-- f.
-Signs containing an electronic display may not cause light spillover into residential areas. - F. Temporary signs.
-Signs advertising temporary activities shall be allowed, provided they are removed when the purpose for which the sign was erected has terminated.
-Temporary commercial signs shall be removed after one week.
-Event signs shall be removed no later than 24 hours after event occurs. - G. Nonconforming signs.
-Signs not in conformance with the standards and limitations contained in this chapter shall be deemed lawful non-conforming.
-17.10.030 Nonconforming Use - H. Prohibited signs.
+- H. Prohibited signs.
 The following signs or displays are prohibited, except as otherwise specifically allowed within this Title.
-Prohibited signs are subject to removal by the Tulalip Tribes at the owner's or user's expense. - A. Signs erected, altered or relocated without a permit issued by the Tulalip Tribes or any other governmental agency that requires a permit under law; - B. Signs within the public right-of-way unless erected by the Tulalip Tribes, Snohomish County, or the State of Washington; - C. Signs which, by reason of their size, location, movement, content, coloring or manner of illumination may be confused with or construed as a traffic control sign, signal, or device, or the light of an emergency or radio equipment vehicle; or which obstructed the visibility of any street sign or signal devices; - D. Signs, temporary or otherwise, on public utility poles or trees; - E. Portable signs, due to fact that they are often placed where they block safety sight lines of motorist pulling into or out from a business or within safety sight triangles on corner lots; - F. Signs that rotate or have a part or parts that move or revolve, except for the face of a clock less than six square feet in size; - G. Prohibited in the General Reservation Area.
+Prohibited signs are subject to removal by the Tulalip Tribes at the owner's or user's expense. - 1.
+Signs erected, altered or relocated without a permit issued by the Tulalip Tribes or any other governmental agency that requires a permit under law; - 2.
+Signs within the public right-of-way unless erected by the Tulalip Tribes, Snohomish County, or the State of Washington; - 3.
+Signs which, by reason of their size, location, movement, content, coloring or manner of illumination may be confused with or construed as a traffic control sign, signal, or device, or the light of an emergency or radio equipment vehicle; or which obstructed the visibility of any street sign or signal devices; - 4.
+Signs, temporary or otherwise, on public utility poles or trees; - 5.
+Portable signs, due to fact that they are often placed where they block safety sight lines of motorist pulling into or out from a business or within safety sight triangles on corner lots; - 6.
+Signs that rotate or have a part or parts that move or revolve, except for the face of a clock less than six square feet in size; - 7.
+Prohibited in the General Reservation Area.
 These signs are expressly prohibited in the General Reservation Area: - a.
 Signs or advertising displays that contain flashing messages, moving images, or inflated elements; - b.
 Digital video or photo displays; or - c.
 Signs producing noise greater than 40 decibels when measured from the nearest adjacent property or business boundary; or